fr4nk5ch31n3r/gridftpd/README.md

 happy with the number configured during installation, stop the service, increase or decrease the number (`GRIDFTPD_BACKENDS_NUMBER`) and restart the service.
 The init script will then start as many back ends as you have configured in the init script configuration.
+Any back ends that don't have been configured during the initial installation step will use the default configuration.
+You can adapt this by creating (a) separate configuration file(s) for the desired back end(s).

-  * By using a specific FQDN during installation (default is what `hostname --fqdn` prints out), you can determine the interface the GridFTP processes should bind to
+  * By using a specific FQDN during installation (default is what `hostname --fqdn` prints out), you can determine the interface the GridFTP processes should use

-  * You can include back ends from other hosts (but still need to configure those manually there.
-Background: The back ends are configured so that they only accept IPC connections from the specific front end on the same host.
-So the remote back ends have to accept the local front end, too.)
+  * You can include back ends or front ends from other hosts (`GRIDFTPD_ADDITIONAL_BACKENDS`, `GRIDFTPD_ADDITIONAL_FRONTENDS`)

-  * start/stop up to one (unprivileged) GridFTP frontend process (PI) and one or multiple (privileged) GridFTP backend processes (DTPs)
+  * start/stop up to one (unprivileged) GridFTP frontend process (PI) and one or multiple (privileged) GridFTP backend processes (DTPs) locally

   * per process configuration files

   * activate a specific frontend or specific backends by making its configuration files executable or non-executable

-  * list status of all activated and running GridFTP service processes
+  * list status of all activated and running GridFTP service processes locally

   * reload changed configuration files on the fly